chomosuke/term-edit.nvim/README.md

     -- Used to detect the start of the command
     -- prompt_end = no default, this is mandatory

+    -- Set this to change the register that term-edit uses for yank and put. default_reg = '"',
 }
 ```

 ## 🚫 Limitations
 - This plugin assumes there are no \<Tab\> though it might tolerate it.
-- This plugin might feed more \<Left\>, \<Right\> and \<BS\> to the shell than necessary.
-This can happen when it is instructed to go somewhere it can't reach or delete something not a part of the command.
-This may make your terminal beep if you have audio bell enabled.
+- This plugin might feed more \<Left\>, \<Right\> and \<BS\> to the shell than
+  necessary.
+This can happen when it is instructed to go somewhere it can't
+  reach or delete something not a part of the command.
+This may make your
+  terminal beep if you have audio bell enabled.
-- The above limitation is worse in powershell and zsh, as for them, \<Right\> is set as confirm completion.
-As a result, if the cursor is somewhere after the end of the command, completion will be triggered.
+- The above limitation is worse in PowerShell and zsh, as for them, \<Right\> is
+  set as confirm completion.
+As a result, if the cursor is somewhere after the
+  end of the command, completion will be triggered.
-- Issue #29: Sometimes there appears to be dangling spaces after the end of the command, this is an upstream bug/limitation.
+- Issue #29: Sometimes there appears to be dangling spaces after the end of the
+  command, this is an upstream bug/limitation.
-- Some shells react especially slowly, e.g. powershell.
-Increase feedkeys_delay to 20000 before opening an issue.
+- Some shells react especially slowly, e.g. PowerShell.
+Increase feedkeys_delay
+  to 20000 before opening an issue.

 ## 💻 Contribution
 All PRs are welcome.